 In the hundreds of secret smuggled communications I received from Oom Bey, the name Mashwabada Castro Mayathula was never far away.
 In exile I came to refer to Castro by his code name: CK75 - a code to disguise his identity on paper.
 Castro features in several letters Oom Bey smuggled out via couriers, who mostly were visiting church dignitaries.
-Once abroad the letters were passed on to me.
+Once abroad, the letters were passed on to me.
 I then passed on the information, as requested, via comrade Aziz Pahad to comrade Thabo Mbeki who reported directly to ANC President, Oliver Thambo.
 The replies to Oom Bey and his group came from these three ANC officials.
 President Tambo valued this church connection such that he dealt with it personally.
-You might ask: Did the SB’s find out about the communications between Oom Bey and myself It is my conclusion that the SB never knew of the code – in fact they never managed to intercept the communication.
-Yes they knew there was growing linkage between the internal leaders with the ANC leadership abroad but the repeated refrain by the SB’s to respective Cabinet Ministers over the years is: Ons kon hom nog nie op heter daad betrap nie.
+You might ask: Did the SB’s find out about the communications between Oom Bey and myself?
+It is my conclusion that the SB never knew of the code – in fact they never managed to intercept the communication.
+Yes they knew there was growing linkage between the internal leaders with the ANC leadership abroad, but the repeated refrain by the SB’s to respective Cabinet Ministers over the years is: Ons kon hom nog nie op heter daad betrap nie.
 (We could not catch him red-handed yet).
 This is a tribute to the discipline and trust that existed between all those involved.

 So here, in my retirement I am a belated student of the period 1976 to 1990 and I observe and share with you gladly:

 Castro, as his biography records, had roots in the ANC Youth League in the 1940s.
 That’s where he cut his political teeth.
 But he rises again when the next wave of resistance, the Black Consciousness Movement asserts its muscle in the 1970s.
-But his presence is not only there (in the BC movement) it is equally felt inside of the Christian Institute, SACC and the African Independent Churches Association.
+But his presence is not only there (in the BC movement) it is equally felt inside of the Christian Institute, SACC and the African Independent Churches’ Association.
 I want to explore his role as a bridge builder between two distinct phases of the liberation struggle and bridge builder for a new relationship between black and white.

 Recall that after WWII Africa freed itself from the colonial yoke.
 Ghana attained its independence in 1957 and then throughout Africa the foreign occupiers are forced to abdicate, except in Southern Africa – here Portuguese Angola and Mozambique, Ian Smith’s Southern Rhodesia and Apartheid’s South Africa and Namibia put a halt to the wave of freedom rolling south, despite the struggles waged.
 Think of the Congress of the People in 1955 and the Women’s march to the Union buildings in 1956.
-Here - at the southern end of Africa liberty was to be frustrated and delayed for another four decades.
+Here - at the southern end of Africa, liberty was to be frustrated and delayed for another four decades.
 The push-back by apartheid culminates in the banning of the ANC and PAC in 1960.
 On the face of it apartheid succeeded and after 1960 we experience what we may call the doldrum years when the resistance leaders are either imprisoned, exiled, banned or banished.
 But gradually from 1968 onwards the oppressed and those seeking democracy and freedom gathered again and the second wave of the quest for freedom gathered strength – a bigger and more carefully organized resistance emerged: – the heroic struggles of the 1980s, that ultimately forced apartheid to concede and negotiate.